Jeremy Pena Player Props: Astros vs. Rangers

 Jeremy Pena At The Plate

-- Pena is hitting .203 with four doubles, two home runs and four walks.
+- Pena has five doubles, two home runs and four walks while batting .222.

-- In 14 games played this season, he has homered in two of them.

-- In five games this year (35.7%), Pena has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once eight times this season (57.1%), including one multi-run game.
+- He has scored at least one run nine times this season (60.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.